StarlaneStudios/vscode-comment-anchors/README.md

 | Emerald       | #2ecc71 | rgb(46,204,113)  |
 | Yellow        | #f4d13d | rgb(244,209,61)  |

-You can use these colors as tag `highlightColor` to match tag colors with tag colors.
+You can use these colors as value for the `highlightColor` property on tags, to make the highlight color fit with the icon color.

 ## Issues